nomidi/silverstripe-seo-hero-tool/README.md

 If SpecialFormat is set, then the setting DateFormatting determines how the date will be formatted.
 In this example just the day and month of the date will be displayed.

 The option FBType defines the og:type attribute of the page type.
 The og:type is part of the OpenGraph Protocol.
 By default each page is a 'website', but it can also be for example an 'article', which is usefuel for Blogs or News Posts or it can be a 'product'.

-It is always possible to overrite a configuraiton title by giving a website in the backend via the SeoHeroTool a specific title.
+If a specific page should have a different Type than all other pages with the same page type it is possible to overturn the configuration FBType in the SeoHeroTool for this specific page.

-Please keep in mind, that in the default theme the Sitename will always be attached at the end of the title.
+Please keep in mind, that in the default theme the Sitename will always be attached to the pagename at the end of the title.
-If you use this option with the SeoHeroToolDataObject the Sitename will appear twice, so please check your theme and remove the Sitename in the title if you want to control it via SeoHeroTools.
+If you want to use the SiteConfigTitle option with the SeoHeroToolDataObject the Sitename will appear twice.
+Please check your theme and remove the Sitename in the <title>-tag if you want to control it via SeoHeroTools.

 ## Robots and .htaccess Editor